cybertraining-dsc/su21-reu-374/project/index.md

 ## 1. Introduction

+-[ ] do not indnt

- My first research on AI Time analysis includes query on stock market data stucture.
+ ~~My~~ first research on AI Time analysis includes query on stock market data stucture.
  The mean (level), maximum, minimum values; Time Series Data Components - trend, seasonality, noise or randomness, a curve, and the level.
  Blockchain levies to be the coin flip of how Artificial Intellignece predicts future prices through machine learning. numpy, matplotlib, pandas, cloudmesh-common, cloudmesh-cmd5s, are codes existing that demonstrate the use of blockchain with AI using Python.